Skip to main content

 Obtain an API token

-Terraform needs an API token to communicate with TFC as a backend.
-To obtain a token, open the user settings, and click on Tokens.
-If you’re running Terragrunt on a CI system, this token should be associated with a machine user rather than an individual user account.
+Terraform requires an API token to communicate with Terraform Cloud (TFC) as a backend.
+To generate a token, navigate to the user settings in TFC and select the Tokens section.
+If you are running Terragrunt on a CI system, the token should be associated with a machine user account rather than an individual user account to ensure consistent access.

 Creating a TFC API tokenCreating a TFC API token